 Safety for yourself and others is of primary importance when driving on the AOA.
-The rules for driving on the AOA have been developed to ensure safety at all times.
+These rules for driving on the AOA have been developed to ensure safety at all times:

-- Aircraft and emergency vehicles always have the right of way - Enplaning and deplaning passengers and walking pedestrians always have the right of way - Always yield to emergency vehicles when beacons are flashing - The maximum speed limit on the service road is 15 miles per hour - The maximum speed limit on the ramp, hangar areas, and around aircraft is 15 miles per hour - Vehicles operating on tenant leaseholds shall not exceed 15 miles per hour.
-Tenant may establish more strict requirements for vehicles operating on their leasehold. - All tenant vehicles must be parked in their leased areas - Do not park in a way that blocks fire hydrants, access points, service roads, aircraft tie downs, emergency vehicles, or aircraft. - Keep out of construction areas - Do not block any AOA point of entry - Do not park in the airline terminal ramp without authorization from the Airport Authority. - Non-essential radios should be turned-off or at minimal volume when driving - A window should be opened slightly to aid in hearing approaching aircraft - Be cautious at sunrise or sunset when the sun's rays are at low angles to the horizon - Be cautious after dark as aircraft lights are easily camouflaged by airfield and building lights - Mobile fuelers will park 50 feet or more from a building
+- Aircraft and emergency vehicles always have the right of way - Enplaning and deplaning passengers and walking pedestrians always have the right of way - Always yield to emergency vehicles when beacons are flashing - The maximum speed limit on the service road, ramp, hangar areas, and around aircraft is 15 MPH - Vehicles operating on tenant leaseholds shall not exceed 15 MPH.
+Tenants may establish stricter requirements for vehicles operating on their leasehold. - All tenant vehicles must be parked in their leased areas - Do not park in a way that blocks fire hydrants, access points, service roads, aircraft tie downs, emergency vehicles, or aircraft - Keep out of construction areas - Do not block any AOA point of entry - Do not park in the airline terminal ramp without authorization from the SAA - Non-essential radios should be turned off or at minimal volume when driving - A window should be opened slightly to aid in hearing approaching aircraft - Be cautious at sunrise and sunset when the sun's rays are at low angles to the horizon - Be cautions after dark as aircraft lights are easily camouflaged by airfield and building lights - Mobile fuelers will park 50 feet or more from a building - Drivers of vehicles operating anywhere within the jurisdiction of the airport must have their valid driver's license in their possession - Motorcycles, motorbikes, three-wheeled vehicles, bicycles, and scooters are prohibited from operating within the AOA without the express written permission of the Executive Director